shinokada/svelte-ant-design-icons/src/routes/+page.md

 <a href="https://www.npmjs.com/package/svelte-ant-design-icons" rel="nofollow" target="_blank"><img src="https://img.shields.io/npm/dw/svelte-ant-design-icons.svg" alt="npm" height="25" style="height: 25px !important;"></a>
 </div>

-Ant Design SVG Icons v4.2.1 for Svelte.
-Svelte-Ant-Design-Icons support major CSS framework.
-You can add additional CSS using the `class` props.
+780+ Ant Design SVG Icons v4.2.1 for Svelte.

 Thank you for considering my open-source package.
 If you use it in a commercial project, please support me by sponsoring me on GitHub: https://github.com/sponsors/shinokada.
 Your support helps me maintain and improve this package for the benefit of the community.